 Platt et al. (2017) agreed with the statistics while highlighting that the utilization of used and contaminated injections is an essential transmission course for both HIV and hepatitis C. Expanding infusion medication use has set new populaces, including youngsters, in danger.
 The ease in the availability of drugs and the failure of the narcotics department to regulate the drug supply and use has resulted in the occurrence of blood-borne contaminations, including hepatitis B infection and hepatitis C, human immunodeficiency infection (HIV), and microorganisms that cause heart diseases (Williams,2019).

 All dysfunctional drugs, such as nicotine, cocaine, cannabis, and others, influence the brain activities of individuals (Vergara et al., 2018).
 Morrall, Worton, and Antony (2020) agreed and stated that drug use among young adults might be wilful.
 However, these drugs harm the mental health of individuals.
-This can change how the brain performs, affecting the individual's capacity to make decisions or perform routine actions (Hobkirk et al., 2019).
+This can change the brain's performance, affecting the individual's capacity to make decisions or perform routine actions (Hobkirk et al., 2019).
 It can prompt extreme yearnings and habitual medication use.
 After some time, this conduct can transform into substance reliance or medication and liquor dependence (Erickson, 2018).

 Also, the dissertation of Larkin, Felitti and Anda (2014) considered healthy childhood a major determinant that minimises the risk of metabolic disorder in adulthood.
 According to the study of Iwamoto and Smiler (2013), self-motivation and higher self-esteem are found among adults having a healthier childhood.
-In contrast, the study of Milteer, Ginsburg and Mulligan (2012) regarded that healthier childhood significantly increases the morale of an individual towards life, such as the perception of higher life expectancy.
+In contrast, the study of Milteer, Ginsburg and Mulligan (2012) regarded that a healthier childhood significantly increases the morale of an individual towards life, such as the perception of higher life expectancy.

 A literature review has been provided concerning childhood trauma experiences and their role in developing dysfunctional drug usage in later life, especially among young adults.
 Initially, the subject of childhood trauma is reviewed, with basic concepts and causes of the trauma.
 It is seen in the study that abusive relationships in childhood, from physical violence to sexual violence, can impose severe trauma on a child.
 Other causes can be dysfunctional families, in which either of the parents is violent, abusive or addicted.
 These instances can increase the chances of an individual becoming a functional or dysfunctional drug addict as they grow up.